 Securing Retirement

-Many seniors find themselves with a decent amount of their net worth rolled up in their home but without many income streams.
+Many seniors find themselves with a fair amount of their net worth rolled up in their home but without many income streams.
 A reverse mortgage is a relatively accessible way to cover living expenses in retirement.

 Paying Off the Existing Home Loan

 While you have to have some of your home loan paid down in order to qualify for a reverse mortgage, any remaining mortgage balance is paid off with reverse mortgage proceeds.
+This, in turn, can free up more cash for other expenses.

 No Need to Move